Stop Posing. Start Partying. The Real Secret to Good Wedding Photos.

 Every couple says the same thing at some point: “We’re so awkward in front of the camera.”

-But here’s the secret - everyone thinks that.
+But here’s the secret - everyone thinks that!
 Even the couples who look effortlessly cool in photos were just as nervous until they realised they didn’t have to “pose.”

 You don’t need to tilt your head just right or force a laugh on cue.
+You just need to be present - with your people, your partner, your prosecco.

+When you stop performing and start living, the photos take care of themselves.
 Those natural, unplanned moments?
 They’re the ones that hit you right in the feels years later.

 Why the best photos happen when you forget the camera